csci430-os/assg02/README.md

 // increment the system time
 systemTime++

-// if the cpu is running a process, call the cpuCycle member funciton of the
+// if the cpu is running a process, call the cpuCycle member function of the
 // process to update its time used and quantum used if cpu is not idle access the process from the processControlBlock call the cpuCycle() method on the process that is currently running
 ```

-Once you are satisfied with your work, push your commits to GitHub and
+Once you are satisfied with your work on `task4`, push your commits to GitHub and
 continue on to the next task.